-The South Beach has a few restaurants and bars but again nothing compared with Sunny Beach Resort in the north.
+South Beach has a few restaurants and bars, but nothing compared to Sunny Beach Resort in the north.
 You can still rent shades and sunbeds for 8 Lev or go to the free zone and pay nothing!
-You should also note that South Beach is on walking distance from the new part of Nessebar making it very comfortable for people who rented apartments nearby (as we did).
+You should also note that South Beach is within walking distance from the new part of Nessebar, making it very comfortable for people who rented apartments nearby (as we did).

 Sozopol Central Beach

-Sozopol is quite similar to Nessebar… It’s an old Thracian town, built in a peninsula with nice beaches nearby and a cool historical center to explore!
+Sozopol is quite similar to Nessebar… It’s an old Thracian town, built on a peninsula with lovely beaches nearby and a remarkable historical center to explore!

-Sozopol is located about 30km south to Burgas, so if you don’t want to spend the night here, you can easily visit it on a day trip from Burgas or even Nessebar/Sunny Beach.
+Sozopol is located about 30km south of Burgas, so if you don’t want to spend the night here, you can easily visit it on a day trip from Burgas or even Nessebar/Sunny Beach.

-Although the old town is somewhat less interesting (with fewer attractions and old buildings), it’s also slightly less crowded than Nessebar.
-During the peak season, there’s a lot of people, but there’s always a place for you.
-It’s never completely overpacked and that’s a big advantage.
+Although the old town is somewhat less attractive (with fewer attractions and old buildings), it’s also slightly less crowded than Nessebar.
+During the peak season, there are many people, but there’s always a place for you.
+It’s never wholly overpacked, and that’s a significant advantage.

-Obzor is conveniently located between Varna and Burgas making it a very nice stop, for a few hours or days.
+Obzor is conveniently located between Varna and Burgas, making it a lovely stop for a few hours or days.
 Obzor is different from the other beaches on this list.
-Not everyone is looking for packed buzzing beaches.
-Obzor is more relaxed, without hassles or any kind of stress.
+Not everyone is looking for packed, buzzing beaches.
+Obzor is more relaxed, without hassles or any stress.

-The city has some well preserved historical sights, the temple of Jupiter, Kozjak castle, and some other ruins of the Greeks and Romans.
+The city has some well-preserved historical sights, the temple of Jupiter, Kozjak castle, and some other ruins of the Greeks and Romans.

-When to go to the Beach in Bulgaria?
+When to go to the best Beaches in Bulgaria

 Final remarks on a Bulgarian Beach vacation

 Finally, and if all of this wasn’t enough, Bulgaria is one of the cheapest countries in Europe.
-Yes, going to Bulgaria means going to one of the best beaches in Europe at amazing prices!
+Yes, going to Bulgaria means going to some of the best European beaches at excellent prices!
 What are you waiting for?
 Book your next trip to Bulgaria 🙂

-You want a beach vacation but aren’t convinced with Bulgaria?
+Do you want a beach vacation but aren’t convinced about Bulgaria?
 We suggest: